drvinceknight/unpeudemath/_drafts/simulating_continuous_markov_chains.md

 In a blog post I wrote in 2013, [I showed how to simulate a discrete Markov chain](http://drvinceknight.blogspot.co.uk/2013/10/pigeon-holes-markov-chains-and-sagemath.html).
-In this post I'll show how to do the same with a continuous chain which can be used to speedily obtain steady state distributions for models of queueing processes for example.
+In this post we'll (written with a bit of help from [Geraint Palmer](https://twitter.com/geraintpalmer)) show how to do the same with a continuous chain which can be used to speedily obtain steady state distributions for models of queueing processes for example.